sappelhoff/sp_experiment/README.md

 # Usage

 You can start the experiment by calling `python sp_experiment/sp.py`.

+First, there will be a general navigation to:

+1. run the experiment
+2. do some test trials
+3. calculate bonus money given a participant ID

-This will open a GUI that asks for the following information
+For the general flow, select `run_experiment`.
+This will open a GUI that asks for the following information:

 - `ID`: A dropdown menu of integers to select as the unique identifier of a participant